Surrendering a commercial lease – could your tenant just hand back the keys?

 Protecting your property

 Can a landlord act to protect the property if the tenant moves out?
-Recently, in the case of Padwick Properties Ltd v Punj Lloyds Ltd , the Court ruled on a dispute over whether a lease had been surrendered by operation of law when the tenant moved out and returned the keys.
+Yes, in certain circumstances, but the landlord needs to be careful.
+In the case of Padwick Properties Ltd v Punj Lloyds Ltd , the Court ruled on a dispute over whether a lease had been surrendered by operation of law when the tenant moved out and returned the keys.
 The landlord changed some of the locks, installed extra security to prevent trespassers and started marketing the property.
 The tenant’s guarantor, trying to escape liability for arrears of rent, claimed that the landlord’s actions showed a clear acceptance that the lease had been surrendered.
 The court disagreed.
 The Court held that it was perfectly reasonable for the landlord to carry out marketing and to make sure the premises were secure, and these actions did not mean the landlord had accepted a surrender.

 Conduct of the landlord and tenant where a surrender by operation of law has been inferred include: